 Explore the Rhine Castles on a Multi day River Cruise

-If you are up for it, you can book a multi day cruise that includes the Rhine valley castles.
+If you are up for it, you can book a multi-day cruise that includes the Rhine valley castles.
 This is a perfect way of exploring this part of Germany and visiting many German cities.
 Your meals and drinks are included in the price, you don’t need to think or to worry about anything, your only job is to enjoy the ride.
-Many companies like Viking offer these kind of cruises.
+Many companies like Viking offer this kind of cruise.